RuedigerMoeller/fast-cast/README.md

 3.x is in the making.
 Old remote method layer has been abandonned (will be covered by konktraktor remote actors later on).

 features:
-- all buffers are kept off heap to avoid increasing GC pressure.
+- all buffers are kept off heap to avoid GC pressure.
 - allocation free in the main path
 - supports both blocking IO (save CPU) and lock free poll mode (low latency, CPU/cores burned)
 - support for up to 256 topics per address/port.
+- transparent fragmentation and defragmentation of large messages (should not exceed 50-70% of publisher send history buffer and subscribers's receivebuffer.
+E.g. an 80 MB message is not an issue with appropriate sizing.
+- add hoc unicast (publisher can address all subscribers or a single subscriber on a per message level).
+Eases request/response schemes.
-- supports fully reliable, unreliable streams (and unordered streams coming soon)
+- supports fully reliable as well as unreliable streams (and unordered streams coming soon)
 - optional ease of use fast-serialized sendObject/receiveObject utility
 - simple implementation + algorithm, flow control is based on static rate limiting for now
 - detailed throughput tests still open, expect >3 million 50 bytes msg/second on decent hardware with appropriate configuration.